 Use as large or as small of an orange slice as you like.
 I like to slice off a 1/2-inch-thick piece from the side of an orange (see photos in the post above) so I get a Tablespoon or two of orange juice plus the flavor from the rind.
 I like just enough orange-y flavor to bring out the tartness in the berries, but add as much or as little as you like!
 If you don't have a fresh orange, you can add a few tablespoons of store-bought orange juice or substitute a splash of lemon juice or apple cider vinegar.

 This recipe makes a chunky cranberry sauce.
-If you like a smoother sauce, give it a few zaps with an immersion blender or pulse it a few times in a blender to smooth it out.
+If you like a smoother sauce, remove the orange slice and cinnamon stick after cooking and give it a few zaps with an immersion blender or pulse it a few times in a blender to smooth it out.

 To make this vegan, omit the honey and use all maple syrup instead.